Dying flowers blue with fountain pen ink is mesmerizing...

 It started while testing some nib units.
-We found that a 5mm feeder with G nib fits snugly in a plastic straw.
-This little hack made nib interchanges and an eyedroppers system super easy.
-Hacks are universal. 🐸
+We found that a 5mm feeder with a G nib fits snugly in a plastic straw.
+This little hack made nib interchanging and the eyedropper system super easy.

-Now we picked new nibs because everybody (testers) loves Schmidt M a lot.
+Now we’ve picked new nibs because testers all love the Schmidt M a lot.

 ++++++++++++++++++++++

-Just manually open the lens up wide and look through from the opposite side... you'll find it a lot easier to examine the nib tipping.
+Just manually open the lens wide and look through from the opposite side... you'll find it much easier to examine the nib tipping.
 The Zeiss C Sonnar 50mm 1.5F works from both sides.
-This lens is the epitome of old fashion for me, incredibly lyrical.
-So far all my 50mms work, except for AFs.
-Even the 100mm Macro Planar 2F displays quite a large window📸
+This lens is the epitome of old-fashioned charm.
+So far, all my 50mm lenses work, except for AFs.
+Even the 100mm Macro Planar 2F displays quite a large window. πΈ

 ++++++++++++++++++++++